NHQ/anarcho-source/README.md

 __Member-hours__ are what member-workers recieve when they work for the body.
 They are essentially shares in all dividends, and so it would not be unreasonable for some body to perform a buying back of member-hours, or for members to trade them.

-Going by hours is the obvious and naive approach, but when it comes down to it, all we is time.
+Going by hours is the obvious and naive approach, but when it comes down to it, all we are is time.

 ##Governance